Boat Test

 The Bluegame BG42 was ahead of its time when launched.
 There wasn't the glut of walkaround sportscruisers with T-tops that there are today and since then this style of boat has boomed in popularity.

 The BG42 isn't typical in its design but it certainly offers a lot of what customers are looking for from the genre in today's market.
 Loads of sunbathing spots, spacious walkaround decks, a solid roof, and comfortable socializing space that is open to the decks.
 Accommodation isn't especially private but there are four comfortable berths and a really spacious bathroom ideally suited to weekend trips.
-The difference here is that the BG42 has a razor-sharp Louis T. Codega hull with a 22-degree deadrise, a 1,400-liter fuel capacity that delivers a strong cruising range, and pin-sharp handling courtesy of Volvo Penta IPS.
+The difference here is that the BG42 has a razor-sharp Louis T. Codega hull with a 22-degree deadrise, a 1,400-litre fuel capacity that delivers a strong cruising range, and pin-sharp handling courtesy of Volvo Penta IPS.
 This is no floating patio, as you will discover in our in-depth review below.

 Bluegame BG42 Key Facts